dwinney/LoopToolsButWorse/README.md

     fcc
     lt
 ```
-Note the installed library has been renamed and now produces a .so file (compilation so far only tested on Ubuntu).
-Architecture-related suffices have been omitted to make above structure uniform across platforms.
+Note the installed library has been renamed and now produces an explicitly .so file (so far only tested on Ubuntu-20.04.5 with g++/gFortran-9.4.0).
+Architecture-dependend suffixes in filenames have been omitted to make above install structure uniform across platforms.

 After building this way, the LoopTools can be linked using CMake, e.g. through:
 ```
 find_library( LOOPLIB NAMES LoopTools libLoopTools
                       HINTS "$ENV{LOOPTOOLS}/lib")